 [END FIGURE 6.3 HERE]

-Emissions by natural systems
+Emissions by Natural Systems

 This section assesses our current understanding of SLCF emissions by natural systems.
-Many naturally occurring emission processes in the Earth System have been perturbed by the growing influence of human activities either directly (e.g., deforestation, agriculture) or via human-induced atmospheric CO2 increase and climate change and can therefore not be considered as purely natural emissions.
-The temporal evolution and spatial distribution of natural SLCF emissions are highly variable and their estimates rely on models with rather uncertain parameterizations for production mechanisms.
-For some SLCFs, the natural processes by which emissions occur are also not well-understood.
-In the following sections, we assess the level of confidence in present-day SLCF emissions by natural systems, in their perturbation since preindustrial and their sensitivity to future changes.
-When available, the assessment also includes estimates from CMIP6 model ensemble.
+Many naturally occurring emission processes in the Earth system have been perturbed by the growing influence of human activities either directly (e.g., deforestation, agriculture) or via human-induced atmospheric CO2 increase and climate change, and can therefore not be considered as purely natural emissions.
+The temporal evolution and spatial distribution of natural SLCF emissions are highly variable and their estimates rely on models with rather uncertain parametrizations for production mechanisms.
+For some SLCFs, the natural processes by which emissions occur are also not well understood.
+In the following sections, we assess the level of confidence in present-day SLCF emissions by natural systems, in their perturbation since the pre-industrial period and their sensitivity to future changes.
+When available, the assessment also includes estimates from the CMIP6 model ensemble.
 Note that volcanic SO2 emissions are discussed in Section 2.2.2.

 Lightning NOx

-Lightning contributes ~10% of the total NOx emissions (Murray, 2016).
+Lightning contributes approximately 10% of the total NOx emissions (Murray, 2016).
 Since lightning NOx (LNOx) is predominantly released in the upper troposphere, it has a disproportionately large impact on O3 and OH, and on the lifetime of CH4 compared with surface NOx emissions.
-Whereas the global spatial and temporal distribution of lightning flashes can be characterized thanks to satellite-borne and ground sensors (DuplicateVirts, 2013; Cecil et al., 2014), constraining the amount of NOx produced per flash (Miyazaki et al., 2014; Medici et al., 2017; Nault et al., 2017; Marais et al., 2018; Allen et al., 2019a; Bucsela et al., 2019) and its vertical allocation (Koshak et al., 2014; Medici et al., 2017) has been more elusive.
+Whereas the global spatial and temporal distribution of lightning flashes can be characterized thanks to satellite-borne and ground sensors (DuplicateVirts, 2013; Cecil et al., 2014), constraining the amount of NOx produced per flash (Miyazaki et al., 2014; Medici et al., 2017; Nault et al., 2017; Marais et al., 2018; D.J.
+Allen et al., 2019; Bucsela et al., 2019) and its vertical allocation (Koshak et al., 2014; Medici et al., 2017) has been more elusive.

-Atmospheric Chemistry and Climate Model Intercomparison Project (ACCMIP) models in CMIP5 used a range of LNOx between 1.2 to 9.7 TgN year-1 (Lamarque et al., 2013b).
-In CMIP6, the corresponding LNOx range is between 3.2 to 7.6 TgN year-1 (Griffiths et al., 2020).
-All CMIP6 models (as well as most models included in the CMIP5, Young et al., 2013) apply a parameterization that relates cloud-top-height to lightning intensity (Price and Rind, 1992), projecting an increase in LNOx in a warmer world in the range 0.27 to 0.61 Tg(N) yr−1 per °C (Thornhill et al., 2021b).
-However, models using parameterizations based on convection (Grewe et al., 2001), updraft mass flux (Allen and Pickering, 2002), or ice flux (Finney et al., 2016a) show either much less sensitivity or a negative response (Finney et al., 2016b, 2018; Clark et al., 2017).
+Atmospheric Chemistry and Climate Model Intercomparison Project (ACCMIP) models in CMIP5 used a range of LNOx between 1.2–9.7 TgN y−1 (Lamarque et al., 2013b).
+In CMIP6, the corresponding LNOx range is between 3.2–7.6 TgN y−1 (Griffiths et al., 2020).
+All CMIP6 models (as well as most models included in the CMIP5, Young et al., 2013) apply a parametrization that relates cloud-top-height to lightning intensity (Price and Rind, 1992), projecting an increase in LNOx in a warmer world in the range of 0.27–0.61 Tg(N) yr−1 per °C (Thornhill et al., 2021a).
+However, models using parametrizations based on convection (Grewe et al., 2001), updraft mass flux (Allen and Pickering, 2002) or ice flux (Finney et al., 2016a) show either much less sensitivity or a negative response (Finney et al., 2016b, 2018; Clark et al., 2017).

-In summary, the total present-day global lightning NOx emissions are still estimated to be within a factor of 2.
-There is high confidence that LNOx are perturbed by climate change however there is low confidence in the sign of the change due to fundamental uncertainties in parameterizations.
+In summary, the total present-day global lightning NOx emissions are still estimated to be within a factor of two.
+There is high confidence that LNOx are perturbed by climate change, however there is low confidence in the sign of the change due to fundamental uncertainties in parametrizations.

-NOx emissions by soils
+NOx Emissions by Soils